migueelss/toshokan/README.md

 ---

+## ✅ TODO

+- [ ] Add GraphQL queries in /components/graphql
+- [ ] Make app more organized and easier to expand on

+---

 ## 🧪 Usage Example

 Look up “Steins;Gate” and instantly get its full profile — status, synopsis, and related anime.
 It’s like having your own anime and manga assistant.